 In the event of a Corporate Transaction (as defined below), unless otherwise determined by the Board of Directors, all outstanding awards will be subject to the agreement governing such Corporate Transaction.
 Such agreement need not treat all such awards in an identical manner, and it will provide for one or more of the following with respect to each award: the continuation of the award, the assumption of the award, the substitution of the award, the settlement of the award in cash, equivalents or securities of the successor entity (or its parent, if any).
-In the event the successor corporation refuses to either assume, convert, replace or substitute awards, then the Board of Directors will notify the participant in writing or electronically that such award will be exercisable for a period of time determined by the Board of Directors (in its sole discretion) and that the award will terminate upon expiration of such period.
+In the event the successor corporation refuses to either assume, convert, replace or substitute stock options, then the Board of Directors will notify the participant in writing or electronically that such award will be exercisable for a period of time determined by the Board of Directors (in its sole discretion) and that the stock option will terminate upon expiration of such period.

-In addition, in the event of a Corporate Transaction, the vesting of all awards granted to ournon-employee directors will accelerate and such awards shall become exercisable (as applicable) in full prior to the consummation of such Corporate Transaction.
-"Corporate Transaction" generally means the occurrence of any of the following events: (a) any "Person" (as such term is used in Sections 13(d) and 14(d) of the Exchange Act) becomes the "beneficial owner" (as defined in Rule 13d-3 of the Exchange Act), directly or indirectly, of securities of the company representing more than fifty percent (50%) of the total voting power represented by the company's then-outstanding voting securities, provided, however, that for purposes of this subclause (a) the acquisition of additional securities by any one Person who is considered to own more than fifty percent (50%) of the total voting power of the securities of the company will not be considered a Corporate Transaction; (b) the consummation of the sale or disposition by the company of all or substantially all of the company's assets; (c) the consummation of a merger or consolidation of the company with any other corporation, other than a merger or consolidation which would result in the voting securities of the company outstanding immediately prior thereto continuing to represent (either by remaining outstanding or by being converted into voting securities of the surviving entity or its parent) at least fifty percent (50%) of the total voting power represented by the voting securities of the company or such surviving entity or its parent outstanding immediately after such merger or consolidation; (d) any other transaction which qualifies as a "corporate transaction" under Section 424(a) of the Internal Revenue Code of 1986, or the Code, wherein the stockholders of the company give up all of their equity interest in the company (except for the acquisition, sale or transfer of all or substantially all of the outstanding shares of capital stock of the company), or (e) a change in the effective control of the company that occurs on the date that a majority of members of the Board of Directors is replaced during any twelve (12) month period by members of the Board of Directors whose appointment or election is not endorsed by a majority of the members of the Board of Directors prior to the date of the appointment or election.
+In addition, in the event of a Corporate Transaction, the vesting of all awards granted to our non-employee directors will accelerate and any stock options shall become exercisable in full prior to the consummation of such Corporate Transaction.
+"Corporate Transaction" generally means the occurrence of any of the following events: (a) any "Person" (as such term is used in Sections 13(d) and 14(d) of the Exchange Act) becomes the "beneficial owner" (as defined in Rule 13d-3 of the Exchange Act), directly or indirectly, of securities of the company representing more than fifty percent (50%) of the total voting power represented by the company's then-outstanding voting securities, provided, however, that for purposes of this subclause (a) the acquisition of additional securities by any one Person who is considered to own more than fifty percent (50%) of the total voting power of the securities of the company will not be considered a Corporate Transaction; (b) the consummation of the sale or disposition by the company of all or substantially all of the company's assets; (c) the consummation of a merger or consolidation of the company with any other corporation, other than a merger or consolidation which would result in the voting securities of the company outstanding immediately prior thereto continuing to represent (either by remaining outstanding or by being converted into voting securities of the surviving entity or its parent) at least fifty percent (50%) of the total voting power represented by the voting securities of the company or such surviving entity or its parent) at least fifty percent (50%) of the total voting power represented by the voting securities of the company or such surviving entity or its parent) at least fifty percent (50%) of the total voting power represented by the voting securities of the company or such surviving entity or its parent) at least fifty percent (50%) of the total voting power represented by the voting securities of the company or such surviving entity or its parent) at leas